 Doctrine\DBAL\Cache\QueryCacheProfile instance to the

-between these two methods is that the former does not
+between these two methods is that the former has the cache profile as an

-result set is read (the easiest way to ensure this is to use one of the
+APIs do that.
+The easiest way to ensure that is to use one of the